docbobo/roon-extension-arcam/README.md

-## Controlling Denon/Marantz AV receivers from Roon
+## Controlling Arcam AV receivers from Roon

 This project provides a Roon Volume Control extension that allows you to control volume and mute from within Roon.
 It does so by connecting the receiver via its network interface.
-Unfortunately, doing so will prevent other applications that rely on the Telnet-based communication to fail - at least my Denon AVR-3313 only accepts one of those connections at a time.

 ## Installation